Let’s start a conversation!

 • Hard to unwind without wider impact

-At that point, fixing the issue is more complex, more visible, and more stressful than if it had been questioned earlier.
+By that point, fixing the issue is more complex, more visible, and more stressful than if it had been questioned earlier.

 In many cases, the organization then has to explain not only the issue, but why it was not identified sooner.